Presenter: Keli Richmond, MS, CCC-SLP

-"The video examples of therapy using orthographic explicit instruction were beneficial."
+"The video examples of therapy using orthographic instruction were beneficial."
 C.B.
 (Mar.
 2023)

-"The entire presentation was applicable to my school-based position for both articulation and language students.
+"This entire presentation is applicable to my school-based position for both articulation and language students.
 I loved the therapy videos for demonstration purposes."
 K.B.
 (Mar.
 2023)

 "Practical examples.
 Connecting print with articulation therapy."
 B.L.
 (Feb.
 2023)

 "I liked the therapy suggestions.
 And learning how to incorporate print into my therapy."
 R.C.
 (Feb.
 2023)

 "Lots of great ideas.
 I liked the examples of therapy sessions and games used.
 The blending of phonology and orthographic information to increase speech, language, and reading skills was good information."
 M.B.
 (Feb.
 2023)